K-Phoen/k-phoen.github.io/_drafts/swim.md

 any direct or indirect response from *C*.
 If not, it declares *C* as dead in its local membership list and hands this update off to the dissemination component.

-Indirect probing is a great way to avoid any congestion network path between two nodes and dropped packets on the, which might have caused the direct
+Indirect probing is a great way to avoid any congested network path between two nodes and dropped packets, which might have caused the direct
 <code>PING</code> to have failed in the first place.
 That's also why the
 <code>ACK</code> is relayed back instead of being sent directly to the probing
 node.
 The number of false-positives decreases and the accuracy is improved.